TylerTemp/SaintsField/Docs~/README.md

 > [!IMPORTANT]
 > Enable `SaintsEditor` before using

+> [!IMPORTANT]
+> Use "Window" - "Saints Field" - "Enable DOTween Support" to enable this function

 A method decorator to play a `DOTween` animation returned by the method.

 The method should not have required parameters, and need to return a `Tween` or a `Sequence` (`Sequence` is actually also a tween).